 - Are any detections appearing in large clusters on the timeline?

-- Are there detections appearing for critical assets or high-value endpoints?
+- Are there detections appearing for high-value endpoints?

-Click a device name to navigate to a protocol page, which contains all of the protocol metrics associated with the device.
-A protocol page gives you a complete picture of what this device was doing at the time of the detection.
-Click Overview in the left pane to see the role, users, and tags associated with that device.
+Click a device name to navigate to the Device Overview page, which contains the role, users, and tags associated with that device.
+From the left pane, click a protocol name to view all of the protocol metrics associated with the device.
+The protocol page gives you a complete picture of what this device was doing at the time of the detection.

 For example, if you get a detection about database transaction failures, you can learn about other activity associated with the server hosting the database instance.